jean-michelet/workflow/README.md

 workflow.can("completed", "archive"); // true
 ```

-## ClassWorkflow Class
+## ClassWorkflow class

 The `ClassWorkflow` allows you to apply transitions directly to an entity’s state property.
-It is particularly useful when working with classes or objects that have a specific property representing their state.
+It is particularly useful when working with classes that have a specific property representing their state.

-### Example: ClassWorkflow
+### Example

 Suppose you have a `Post` class with a `status` property that tracks the state of the post: